LiyingZhou12/BurstLink/docs/index.rst

 Reference
 =========
-Statistical mechanistic model reveals global transcriptional dynamics with gene regulatory interactions from single-cell data.
+BurstLink: a statistical mechanistic model to reveal global transcriptional dynamics with gene regulatory interactions from single-cell data.

 .. toctree::